Aspose/releases.aspose.com/content/en/words/androidjava/new-releases/aspose.words-for-android-via-java-23.12.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Words for Android via Java 23.12 release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Enhance your Android apps with Aspose.Words for Android via Java 23.12 release.
+It lets you optimize PDF output size, customize charts with precision, and effectively manage document structure.

+### Key Highlights

+### PDF Output Optimization

+You can use the latest Android Words API version to generate smaller PDF files with faster rendering times by leveraging the `PdfSaveOptions.OptimizeOutput` setting.

+### Enhanced Chart Customization

+Tailor charts to your exact specifications with the newly expanded options for `ChartDataPointCollection`, `ChartSeries`, and `ChartFormat` classes.

+### Simplified Document Insertion

+Effortlessly insert one document within another at the current cursor position using a simplified method in the latest word-processing library release.

+### Additional Features and Fixes

+- You can retrieve foreground color without modifiers in the `Fill` and `Stroke` classes.
+- Experience enhanced imaging features and manipulate image dimensions easily with the `ImageData.FitImageToShape()` method.
+- Control style locking with the `Locked` property of `Style` objects in your Android apps.
+- Conveniently recognize hyperlinks while importing TXT documents.
+- Manage revision acceptance and rejection with `RevisionCollection` methods.
+- Customize legend entry font formatting for `DrawingML` charts.
+- Export all document sections to a single XLSX worksheet.
+- Aspose.Words for Android via Java 23.12 enables you to integrate TomEE 9 and Jakarta APIs.
+- Developers can now specify the desired page layout for PDF viewing on the Android platform.
+- Support for WebP images has been introduced (for .NET Standard and .NET 6+).
+- Utilize `dollarText` number format in LINQ Reporting Engine.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Words for Android via Java 23.12 Release Notes](https://releases.aspose.com/words/androidjava/release-notes/2023/aspose-words-for-android-via-java-23.12-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}